Carrier

 Carrier’s advantage isn’t maximal language power.
 It’s that the backend surface is small, explicit, and compiler-checked — exactly the shape that lets code generators stay consistent across a project.

 Narrow syntax.
-Fifteen declarations cover services, auth, routes, models, CRUD, actions, policies, jobs, and clients.
+Thirty-three declarations cover services, runtime, auth, CRUD, actions, policies, routes, clients, workflows, SLAs, LLM clients, agents, RAG, queues, tenants, flags, realtime, UI, api_explorer, evals, finetune, analytics, and bounded invariants.
 Fewer ways to be wrong.

 Authoring tiers.
 The docs grade constructs: Tier 1 for first-pass-safe, Tier 2 for most services, Tier 3 for advanced runtime work.
 Start at the smallest tier that fits.